 , and grid

-are set on the parent.
-This
+are set on the parent, which

 In the previous chapter, the